gonzalezJohnas/gonzalezJohnas.github.io/_pages/work.md

 <img width="15%" style="float: right;" src="../assets/images/gleeph.png">

 *August 2015 - October 2015*<br>
 I developed a prototype to recreate a virtual bookshelf from a bookshelf image taken with a smartphone.
 I worked on a computer vision pipeline to extract the different tranches of the books to extract their location in the image.
-The extracted tranches where then analysed with an optical character recogntion algorithm to identify them though the Google books API.
+The extracted tranches were then analyzed with an optical character recognition algorithm to identify them through the Google books API.

 #### Programming language
 Java, C++